 Browing the Beef

 The next step is to start cooking the beef.
 I heated up a large pot.
-In this case, it was an enamelled castiron dutch oven.
+In this case, it was an enamelled cast iron Dutch oven.
 You can use whatever type of pot you want.
-I added about 1 tbsp of canola oil.
+I added about 1 tablespoon of canola oil.
 You can use olive oil, grape seed oil, or just about any other type of oil for this.
 I added the beef (about 2 lbs) to the hot pot and oil and cooked it until it was fully browned.
 This took about 8-10 minutes.

-While the beef was browning I diced one onion, minced 3 garlic cloves, diced the bottom half of a bunch of green onions and diced 1 celery stalk and 1 jalapeno.
-I added the onions and the garlic to the pot first cooking them for about 5 minutes.
+While the beef was browning, I diced one onion, minced 3 garlic cloves, diced the bottom half of a bunch of green onions and diced 1 celery stalk and 1 jalapeno.
+I added the onions and the garlic to the pot, and I cooked them for about 5 minutes.
 Then I added in the green onion bottoms, and the celery and cooked for about 4 minutes.
-Finally, I added in the jalapeno and cooked for another 4 minutes before moving on to the my next batch of ingredients.
+Finally, I added in the jalapeno and cooked for another 4 minutes before moving on to my next batch of ingredients.

 Spices